This DO/MS/PhD affiliation established a joint degree program which will provide

 with the addition of several courses and identification of a plan chosen from a number

 of options for completing the dissertation and completing the medical clerkship curriculum.

-The advisors for the program are Robert Cuzzolino, EdD, Vice President for Graduate Programs: PCOM and
+The advisor for the program is Robert Cuzzolino, EdD, Vice President for Graduate

 For program information, contact Dr. Cuzzolino at email@example.com

 .
 For questions about the health policy curriculum, contact USci Department of Health